Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Analysis of Aligned Representations

 \paragraph{2.
 Interpretable Factors} To investigate whether the learned representation recovers the intrinsic structural relationships among items in the benchmark, we evaluate the alignment between the projection scores $\xi_{m,i}^{(k)}$ and four ground-truth attributes.
-Detailed computational formulations and definitions for these attributes are provided in the Appendix~\ref{sec:bbh_taxonomy_mapping} and \ref{sec:continuous_factors}: \begin{itemize}[leftmargin=*, nosep, itemsep=2pt, before= ] \item \textbf{Continuous Factors:} Difficulty $\delta_i$ (pass rate) and Discrimination $\gamma_i$ (Kelley 27\% $D$). \item \textbf{Discrete Factors:} Subtask Identity $\tau_i$ (fine-grained) and Ability Mode $\alpha_i$ (coarse-grained). \end{itemize}
+Detailed computational formulations and definitions for these attributes are provided in Appendix~\ref{sec:bbh_taxonomy_mapping} and \ref{sec:continuous_factors}: \begin{itemize}[leftmargin=*, nosep, itemsep=2pt, before= ] \item \textbf{Continuous Factors:} Difficulty $\delta_i$ (pass rate) and Discrimination $\gamma_i$ (Kelley 27\% $D$). \item \textbf{Discrete Factors:} Subtask Identity $\tau_i$ (fine-grained) and Ability Mode $\alpha_i$ (coarse-grained). \end{itemize}

 \paragraph{3.
 Statistical Association} To rigorously quantify the alignment between distinct principal components and the item attributes defined above, we propose a dual-granularity evaluation protocol centered on a unified association operator $\mathcal{M}(\cdot)$.
-This operator is realized as Spearman’s $\rho$ for continuous attributes ($\delta, \gamma$) and Kruskal-Wallis $\epsilon^2$ for categorical ones ($\tau, \alpha$), thereby providing a consistent measure to evaluate the representational geometry across two distinct granularities: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Global Analysis:} The macro-scale association is evaluated over the entire benchmark $\mathcal{I}$ to capture general trends:
+This operator is realized as Spearman’s $\rho$ for continuous attributes ($\delta, \gamma$) and Kruskal-Wallis $\epsilon^2$ for categorical ones ($\tau, \alpha$), thereby providing a consistent measure to evaluate the representational geometry across two distinct granularities: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Global Analysis:} For a tested item attribute $\psi \in \{\delta,\gamma,\tau,\alpha\}$, let $\psi_i$ denote its value for item $i$.
+The macro-scale association is evaluated over the entire benchmark $\mathcal{I}$ to capture general trends:

 \item \textbf{Stratified Analysis:} To isolate structural signals from the confounding effects of item difficulty, we partition $\mathcal{I}$ into $B=20$ equi-sized bins $\{\mathcal{I}_b\}_{b=1}^B$ based on $\delta$.
-Local statistics are then aggregated to derive a difficulty-invariant estimate:
+Local statistics are then aggregated for the remaining attributes to derive a difficulty-invariant estimate: